 Surrogacy is not about financial incentive but about creating a family.
 It is important to be clear that it is not illegal to be paid as a surrogate.

-Most expenses will include an amount that is an acknowledgement of you and your family’s time and commitment, but that this is never a motivator.
+Most expenses will include an amount that is an acknowledgment of you and your family’s time and commitment, but that this is never a motivator.

 Managing expenses is a key part of any UK surrogacy arrangement.
 Having worked with numerous intended parents and surrogates, we can give you guidance and practical support to help navigate this issue smoothly.